Mark Wightman

-Robert Mark Wightman (born July 4, 1947) is an electrochemist and professor of chemistry at the University of North Carolina at Chapel Hill.
+Robert Mark Wightman (born July 4, 1947) is an electrochemist and professor emeritus of chemistry at the University of North Carolina at Chapel Hill.
 He is best known for his work in the areas of ultramicroelectrodes, electrochemistry, and neurochemistry.
 One of Wightman's most notable achievements is the development of the ultramicroelectrode and microelectrode voltammetry.
 At the same time as Wightman's innovations, the microelectrode was developed independently by Martin Fleischmann at the University of Southampton.
 In 2011, Wightman had the 192nd highest h-index, 74, of any living chemist.
 As of 2018, Wightman was an author of over 390 papers and had an h-index of 103.

 Education and academic career

 Education

 Wightman received his B.A. degree with honors from Erskine College in Due West, South Carolina in 1968 and earned a Ph.D. in chemistry from the University of North Carolina at Chapel Hill in 1974, where he worked with Royce Murray.
 At UNC - Chapel Hill, Wightman began focusing his research on electrochemistry.
 Wightman was a postdoctoral researcher from 1974 to 1976 at the University of Kansas in Lawrence, Kansas under the direction of Ralph N. Adams.
 His work focused on electroanalytical methods and redox chemistry.